 The original idea behind this thread, a good trader said to me that the first retracement is the best trade.
 The first higher low/lower high.
 These retracements provide good opportunities to enter into a move with a relatively small stop loss.
 A hl/lh confirms a test and failure to follow through at a certain level.
-You can use this on any time frame, we prefer to do our analysis from higher time frame charts and take entry from 15 min (mid-late 2012 change).
+You can use this on any time frame, we prefer to do our analysis from higher time frame charts and take entry from 1hr and 15 min (mid 2013 changed from 15 min which was a mid-late 2012 change from 5 min).
+The things that we do and assess have improved over the years as our skills have improved.
+Interestingly the absolute basic of the thread - the first trade is the best trade - remains the same.

 Below is the 123 reversal when the price fails to make a lower low or higher high